emilyriederer/website/content/post/team-of-packages/index.md

 </div>

-This function is "fine", but we can probably draw on institutional knowledge to make our junior analyst a bit more proactive.
+This function is alright, but we can probably draw on institutional knowledge to make our junior analyst a bit more proactive.

 ### Default Function Arguments